How to get started in self-publishing: easy beginner steps

 It seemed crazy, but I decided what the hell.
 It was 10 pm, my life was a mess, so I dimmed the light and sat down at my desk again.
 I opened an empty document.
 Started the timer, played the music and got to work.

-The first of minutes of the story, nothing happen, but then suddenly, it was like a the lights turned into a tunnel and my fingers took off.
+The first few minutes of the story felt like nothing was happening.
+But then, suddenly, it was as if a light turned on, and my fingers skated across the keyboard.
 My brain worked overtime as I saw the story happen in front of my eye.

 45 minutes went by and boom.

 3 pages and around 2000 words.
-I felt ecstatic, proud, and high from all the adrenaline, but that was about it.
+I felt ecstatic, proud, and high from all the adrenaline.

-I saved the document and didn’t look at it again.
+I saved the document and then in my bliss I never looked at it again.

 Fast forward to 2 years later